-Independent, informative and, despite having over 40 years under its belt, still very much in tune with the times: Cologne’s Stadtrevue magazine has stood out on the city’s monopolised press landscape since 1976.
+Independent, informative and, despite having over 40 years under its belt, still very much in tune with the times: Cologne’s Stadtrevue (stadtrevue.de) magazine has stood out on the city’s monopolised press landscape since 1976.
 A highlight is the daily events calendar that can also be viewed online and covers pretty much all club nights, readings, plays and concerts taking place in the region that day.
 Visit.koeln, on the other hand, will keep you updated on Cologne’s culinary offer and has detailed tips for shopping and arts and culture.
 And there’s also a good overview of the city’s museums and current exhibitions on museenkoeln.de.
-If you prefer your information as listicles, then “Mit Vergnügen“ has you covered.
-Rausgegangen, on the other hand, prides itself on making an informed selection for their audience every day.
+If you prefer your information as listicles, then “Mit Vergnügen“ (koeln.mitvergnuegen.com) has you covered.
+“Rausgegangen”, (rausgegangen.de) on the other hand, prides itself on making an informed selection for their audience every day.
 During the peak of the coronavirus crisis in spring 2020, the site also established itself as a streaming portal for Cologne’s music scene.
 And if you accidentally leave your copy of this hidden cologne guide at home, we’re also on the internet: hiddencologne.de

 We also speak English